This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Salmon Avocado Salad is a delicious but healthy dish that can be made for lunch, dinner, or as a side dish.
-The creamy avocado and crispy salmon go perfect with the slightly sweet and tangy dressing.
-Plus we love that it is full of nutrients, fresh vegetables, and healthy fats.
+Salmon Avocado Salad is a delicious and wholesome dish that can be made for lunch, dinner, or as a side dish.
+The creamy avocado and crispy salmon go perfectly with the slightly sweet and tangy dressing.
 It’s a perfect weeknight meal that comes together in under 30 minutes.

 Ingredients You’ll Need

-This is just a quick list.
-For full measurements please keep scrolling down to the recipe card at the bottom of this post.
+This is just a quick visual list of what you will need.
+For full measurements, please keep scrolling down to the recipe card at the bottom of this post.

 • First, make the dressing.
 Mix all the dressing ingredients in a bowl, then whisk for 1 minute until a slightly thick dressing is achieved.
 Refrigerate until ready to use.